 Study Results of Halo Nevus

-Though the “Big C” (cancer) is the most frequent fear when there is a change of pigmentation on the skin, it is actually an uncommon cause of halo nevus according to the article The Long, Happy Life of the Halo Nevus.
-The 6-year study that ended in 2010 compared digital photos of 56 halo nevus and resulted in the following:
+Though the “Big C” (cancer) is the most frequent fear when there is a change of pigmentation on the skin, it is an uncommon cause of halo nevus according to the article The Long, Happy Life of the Halo Nevus.
+The 6-year study that ended in 2010 compared digital photos of 56 halo nevi and resulted in the following:

 - 1 removal for melanoma

-- 2 persisting depigmentation without residual nevus
+- 2 persisting depigmentations without a residual nevus

 - 4 partial repigmentation

 - 7 regressed with halo

 - 11 completely repigmentated

 - 25 remained unchanged